Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Bateau Bay - Killarney Vale, placing the area among the bottom 25% of areas assessed nationally

 Bateau Bay - Killarney Vale has seen approximately 40 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 204 homes were approved, with an additional 17 approved in FY26 so far.
+Over the past five financial years, from FY21 to FY25, around 204 homes have been approved, with an additional 18 approved so far in FY26.
 On average, about 0.6 people per year have moved to the area for each dwelling built during this period.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost of new properties is around $286,000, which is below regional levels, suggesting more accessible housing choices for buyers.
-In FY26, commercial approvals totaling $18.1 million have been registered, indicating balanced commercial development activity in the area.
-However, compared to Greater Sydney, Bateau Bay - Killarney Vale has significantly less development activity, with 59.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction cost value of new properties is around $286,000, which is below regional levels, indicating more affordable housing choices for buyers.
+In FY26, approximately $18.1 million in commercial approvals have been registered, suggesting balanced commercial development activity.
+Compared to Greater Sydney, Bateau Bay - Killarney Vale has significantly less development activity, with 59.0% below the regional average per person.
+This constrained new construction often reinforces demand and pricing for existing dwellings.

-The area's building activity is dominated by detached houses, accounting for 82.0% of new constructions, while medium and high-density housing makes up the remaining 18.0%.
-This sustains the area's suburban identity, with a concentration of family homes suitable for buyers seeking space.
-With around 647 people per dwelling approval, Bateau Bay - Killarney Vale reflects a highly mature market.
-According to the latest AreaSearch quarterly estimate, the area is forecasted to gain approximately 855 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The area's development activity is also lower than national levels, reflecting market maturity and potential development constraints.
+New building activity in Bateau Bay - Killarney Vale consists of approximately 82.0% detached houses and 18.0% medium and high-density housing.
+This sustains the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+With around 647 people per dwelling approval, the area reflects a highly mature market.
+Population forecasts indicate that Bateau Bay - Killarney Vale will gain approximately 762 residents by 2041 (based on the latest AreaSearch quarterly estimate).
+Given current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development